DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

             - security awareness training
             - desktop env should be included in org DR
             - EDR/MDR should be considered
-- **Endpoint detection and response (EDR)** is a security mechanism that is an evolution of traditional antimalware products.
+- 📂**Endpoint detection and response (EDR)** is a security mechanism that is an evolution of traditional antimalware products.
 EDR seeks to detect, record, evaluate, and respond to suspicious activities and events, which may be caused by problematic software or by valid and invalid users.
     - It is a natural extension of continuous monitoring, focusing on both the endpoint device itself and network communications reaching the local interface.
     - Some EDR solutions employ an on-­device analysis engine whereas others report events back to a central analysis server or to a cloud solution.
     - The goal of EDR is to detect abuses that are potentially more advanced than what can be detected by traditional antivirus or HIDSs, while optimizing the response time of incident response, discarding false positives, implementing blocking for advanced threats, and protecting against multiple threats occurring simulta neously and via various threat vectors.
-- **Managed detection and response (MDR)**: focuses on threat detection and mediation but is not limited to the scope of endpoints.
+- 📂**Managed detection and response (MDR)**: focuses on threat detection and mediation but is not limited to the scope of endpoints.
 MDR is a service that attempts to monitor an IT environment in real-time to quickly detect and resolve threats.
 Often an MDR solution is a combination and integration of numerous technologies, including SIEM, network traffic analysis (NTA), EDR, and IDS.
-- **Endpoint protection platform (EPP)**: is a variation of EDR much like IPS is a variation of IDS.
+- 📂**Endpoint protection platform (EPP)**: is a variation of EDR much like IPS is a variation of IDS.
 The focus on EPP is on four main security functions: predict, prevent, detect, and respond.
 Thus, EPP is the more active prevent and predict variation of the more passive EDR concept.
-- **Extended detection and response (XDR)**: components often include EDR, MDR, and EPP elements.
+- 📂**Extended detection and response (XDR)**: components often include EDR, MDR, and EPP elements.
 Also, XDR is not solely focused on endpoints, but often includes NTA, NIDS, and NIPS functions as well.
 Managed security service provider (MSSP) can provide XDR solutions that are centrally controlled and managed.
-- **Managed security service provider MSSP**: solutions can be deployed fully on-premise, fully in the cloud, or as a hybrid structure, and can be overseen through a SOC which is itself local or remote.
+- 📂**Managed security service provider MSSP**: solutions can be deployed fully on-premise, fully in the cloud, or as a hybrid structure, and can be overseen through a SOC which is itself local or remote.
 Typically, working with an MSSP to provide EDR, MDR, EPP, or XDR services can allow an organization to gain the benefits of these advanced security products and leverage the experience and expertise of the MSSP's staff of security management and response professionals.
 MDR combines antimalware capabilities with a managed service that reduces the burden on the IT team.

 [4.3](#4.3) Implement secure communication channels according to design ((OSG-9 Chpt 12))
 - Protocols that provide security services for application-specific communication channels are called secure communication protocols